androlo/comparison_framework/README.md

 ## Introduction

-This is the repository of the Comparison Framework, a system for creating structural physics models.
+This is the repository of the Comparison Framework, the blueprint for a system that is used to create structural physics models from measurement data.

 If you have every asked yourself questions such as: